Articles on: Video Consultations

 As a security measure, clicking on “open waiting room” authenticates the clinician as a WriteUpp user and that the connection comes from WriteUpp.
 You can't then copy the link and paste it into another browser as authentication will fail.
 You must open and start the video session by clicking on Open Waiting Room from within WriteUpp.

-My patient and I are having issues seeing each other
+My patient and I are having issues seeing each other on the call

 If you or your patient are having issues seeing each other, check that access was granted to the camera and microphone when the call was started.
 Did you accidentally deny permissions?